lontelis/cosmopit/README.md

 ```

 # QUERIES:
-please feel free to contact for any queries or bags at: <br />
+please feel free to contact for any queries or bugs at: <br />
 pntelis -at- cppm -point- in2p3 -point- fr